-Below are a few helpful suggestions we thought would be of assistance in preparing for your interview with the City.
+Below are a few helpful suggestions in preparing for your interview with the City.

 Behavioral/Competency Based Interviewing